 If you need another copy of the survey, call XXX-XXX-XXX, and we will be glad to mail you another questionnaire.

 You can also complete the survey on-line by visiting the SNPOS website at www.XXX.gov and using the special study code that was provided to you.
-If you don’t have access to your special study code, please email XXX@XXX.gov and your study code will be emailed to you shortly.
+If you don’t have access to your special study code, please email XXX@XXX.gov, and your study code will be emailed to you shortly.

 If you have mailed the questionnaire, disregard the reminder.